johnmerchant/multilife/README.md

 Game state is managed server side, and events are pushed live between clients and the server using a websocket

-The protocol, models and utility functions are all *isomorphic*.
+The protocol, models and utility functions are all [isomorphic](https://en.wikipedia.org/wiki/Isomorphic_JavaScript).
 That is to say, it is code able to be executed on both the server and client side.

 ## Running